ryanef/rfdev/src/content/blog/my-first-aws-ceritifications.md

 The other reason is the exams are very realistic and difficult which can be mentally taxing.
 A lot of people, including myself, let a failed practice exam get them in a negative mental state.
 If you don’t believe me, just search r/AWSCertifications for “is jon bonso’s practice exam harder than the real thing?”
 So for me, it just wasn’t a good idea to do these practice exams on back to back days.

 The practice exams will be hard but don’t be discouraged if you fail a few of them.
 I failed a couple practice exams for SAA-C02 and nearly cancelled the exam.
-Thankfully someone(thank you) talked me into going through with it and I passed on first attempt.
 It’s not that Jon’s tests are so much harder than the real thing but they are a crucial part of the learning process.
 The practice exam reviews are as important as the courses you watch.
 That’s why I try to start taking them 2 weeks before the real exam and I alternate days something like this:

 Monday: practice exam + review the exam - read explanations for EVERYTHING
 Tuesday: go over notes and review Adrian or Stephane’s courses.